crayon1337/DistanceCalculator/README.md

 # Distance Measurement
-This simple Symfony CLI application will go through 8 addresses and calculate the distance between each address to Adchieve HQ.
+This simple Symfony CLI application will go through 8 addresses and calculate the distance between each given address to the given destination.

 # Prerequisites
 - PHP 8.2.8